 | 18:30 | Sunset at Galeries Lafayette rooftop | Free |

 Day 4 tip — Versailles requires online booking (often sells out same-day).
-9am first entry is the only window where you can take Hall of Mirrors selfies without 100 strangers in frame.
-Gardens are free but the fountain shows (Spectacles des Grandes Eaux) run Tuesdays + weekends from April to October at 10-12 EUR.
-The full garden path is 4km — rent a mini-car (8.50 EUR/30 min) or bike (7.50 EUR/hour) if walking everything sounds exhausting.
+In 2026, non-EEA adults pay the Passport ticket: 25 EUR low season / 35 EUR high season (including gardens and Trianon Estate).
+If you hold the Paris Museum Pass, Versailles is included — but you still must book a timed entry slot online.
+9am first entry is the only window where you can photograph the Hall of Mirrors without 100 strangers in frame.
+Gardens are free in the off-season; fountain shows (April–October, Tues + weekends) cost 10-12 EUR extra.
+The full garden path is 4km — rent a mini-car (8.50 EUR/30 min) or bike (7.50 EUR/hour) to cover it comfortably.

 357 mirrors lining a 73m grand hall.
 Site of the 1919 Treaty of Versailles ending WWI.
 Ceiling frescos, chandeliers, gilded molding — everything is overwhelming.
 9am first entry on a weekday is the only realistic way to photograph it without crowds.
-21 EUR or museum pass.
+Museum pass included or non-EEA Passport ticket: 25 EUR (low season) / 35 EUR (high season).

 Day 5 — Montmartre + Sacré-Cœur + Galeries Lafayette